 It is vanity in the sense of a false nothing that a fool or a fop clings to that Lear so clearly performs at the beginning of the play.
 The most easily graspable and most handy form and sense of vanity is the foolish and petty pomp of Lear himself.
 But a greater sense of vanity as nothing and as hopelessness surrounds the figure of Lear.
 It fills the court of Lear and gives his words and his air an emptiness.
 Lear, as pomp without a point, is nothing surrounded by nothing.
 The play itself also seems to ask, “what is the point and purpose of a life?”
 Vanity, in a more global sense, including purposelessness and hopelessness, is the first ‘nothing’ of King Lear.

 Other senses of vanity than pomp without a point, still in use, are harder to remember because they depend upon contrast for their meaning.
-The mind tends to remember the affirmative pair of a contrast, as the negative pair recedes and is forgotten .
+The mind tends to remember the affirmative pole of a contrast, as the negative pole recedes and is forgotten .
 As ‘nothing’ does, vanity has other meanings and uses.
 Vanity has its roots in the Latin word ‘vanitas’.
 Vanitas as the Romans used it is a rich word that signified falsity and nothingness as well as vanity in its more concrete sense of vainglory.
 Vanus, the root of vanitas, as much signfied nothing or naught as falsity, deceit or meaninglessness.

 Vanus and vanitas may be said to derive from the observation and representation of the relation between human experience and its limits, its relations, and its reality.
 Vanus, in its sense as pure nothing, only meaningfully exists in counterpoint to truth or reality.
 Vanity here appears in contrast to reality.